 About

-Amaris Castillo is a journalist, writer, and the creator of Bodega Stories, a series featuring real stories from the corner store.
+Amaris Castillo is an award-winning journalist, writer, and the creator of Bodega Stories, a series featuring real stories from the corner store.
 Born in Brooklyn, New York to Dominican parents, she credits the many tales she heard growing up to her love of storytelling.

 Amaris has reported for The New York Times, The Sun (in Lowell, Massachusetts), the Bradenton Herald, Remezcla, Latina Magazine, Parents Latina Magazine, and elsewhere.
 In 2018 she was named New England Journalism’s Newsroom Rising Star by the New England Society of News Editors.